-How To Print From Android Tablet Or Phone
+How To Easily Print From Android Tablet Or Phone

-It is still a lot more difficult to print from an Android tablet or phone than from even the cheapest PC or laptop/netbook – not all printing options may be available and a lot depends on which printer you have, but it is possible to print directly.
-There are several ways to do it from Android:
+It is still more difficult to print from an Android tablet or phone than from even the cheapest PC or laptop – not all printing options may be available and a lot depends on which printer you have, but it is possible to print directly.
+There are several ways to do it in Android devices:

-1. Manufacturer Apps – You may be able to print directly from your Android tablet or phone to a wireless printer by using an app from your manufacturer – most (not Dell) provide free apps to enable printing and/or scanning although the functionality and ease of use varies considerably from near perfect to almost worthless…
+You may be able to print directly from your Android tablet or phone to a wireless printer by using an app from your manufacturer – most provide free apps to enable printing and/or scanning although the functionality and ease of use varies considerably from near perfect to almost worthless…

 Note: each app may support only a limited range of printers – check the download page to see if yours is supported.

 Epson iPrint – Free.
 Print to nearby wireless Epson printers.
-Photos, webpages and PDF files.
-Access and print your files from Box, Dropbox, Evernote and Google Docs.
+Photos, emails, webpages and PDF files.
+Access and print your files from Box, Dropbox, Evernote and Google Drive.
 You can also scan and save your files or send them in an e-mail.
-Ratings – 4 stars and good reviews.
+Ratings – 4.1 stars and good reviews.
 Available here.

 Lexmark Mobile Printing – Free.
-PDF documents and photos from your mobile device on supported wireless Lexmark printers and multifunction devices.
-Ratings – 1.6 stars and very poor reviews, primarily because it only does photos, not documents, and it only supports a very limited range of printers.
+Documents and photos from your mobile device on supported wireless Lexmark printers and multifunction devices.
+Ratings – 2.4 stars and very poor reviews, only supports a limited range of printers.
 Available here.

 Brother iPrint&Scan – Free.
-Photos, PDFs and webpages (not documents) and scan to your Android device.
-Use your local wireless network to connect your Android device to your Brother printer or all-in-one.
-Ratings – 3.7 stars and good reviews.
+Photos, PDF, webpages, documents and scan to your Android device.
+Use your local wireless network to connect your Android device to your Brother printer or All-in-one.
+Ratings – 3.9 stars and fairly good reviews.
 Available here.

-2. Google Cloud Print – Be prepared to do some reading to get this up and running – I suggest reading Google’s support page here.
+Be prepared to do some reading to get this up and running… I suggest reading Google’s support page here.

 Using it you can make your printer(s) available to you from any Google Cloud Print enabled web, desktop or mobile app.
-Google Cloud Print can work directly with Cloud ready printers (very few available) but also to standard (classic) printers that are plugged into a Windows or Mac computer with internet access.
+Google Cloud Print can work directly with Cloud ready printers (not all are) but also to standard (classic) printers that are wirelessly connected to a Windows or Mac computer with internet access.

 For classic (local) printers, you will need to have installed Google Chrome on your PC/Mac that has the connected printer you want to use.
 Then enable the Google Cloud Print connector in Chrome to associate the printer with your Google Account and connect it to Google Cloud Print.